GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Related work

-OmniACT \cite{Kapoor2024OmniACT} introduced a multi-platform dataset spanning macOS, Linux, and Windows, but its scope is limited to 60 applications and websites, collected manually.
-OS-Atlas \cite{os-atlas} automates macOS data collection via the Accessibility API, producing a dataset of single-step question–answer pairs.
-However, exploration strategies remain shallow (e.g., random/depth-first search), raw accessibility label is used, and, to the best of our knowledge, the end-to-end macOS crawler code is not publicly released, which limits reproducibility of the collection process.
+Beyond benchmarking, several works explore automated data collection for desktop GUIs.
+OmniACT~\citep{Kapoor2024OmniACT} presents a manually collected multi-platform dataset spanning macOS, Linux, and Windows, but is limited in scale and application coverage.
+OS-Atlas~\citep{os-atlas} automates macOS data collection via the Accessibility API, producing large numbers of single-step question--answer pairs.
+However, its exploration strategies are shallow, rely on raw accessibility labels, and—crucially—the end-to-end crawler implementation is not publicly released, limiting reproducibility and reuse.
+More recent pipelines such as pyautogui, UI-E2I-Synth~\citep{liu2025uie2isynthadvancingguigrounding}, and OS-Genesis~\citep{os-genesis} leverage LLMs to annotate UI elements or synthesize action trajectories at scale, but focus primarily on generating supervision for grounding or agent training rather than releasing reusable structural representations of application behavior.

-Also, as far as we know, existing approaches do not construct structured interaction graphs where edges represent functional tasks between interface states.
-Furthermore, no current OS-level crawler produces graph representations of this kind or integrates safe, agentic exploration specifically aimed at function-focused task synthesis.
-In contrast, our \textsc{GUIrilla} framework introduces a scalable, safe, and open-source approach for dataset construction.
-It employs three collaborative GPT-4 agents to drive task synthesis, interface exploration, and grounded action execution.
-The resulting dataset, \textsc{GUIrilla-Task}, covers over 1,100 macOS applications across domains and includes more than 27,000 grounding tasks.
-It supports full-screen resolution and multi-window scenarios, features both screenshots and accessibility trees, and includes functionality-focused agentic task formulations.
-A detailed comparison with existing datasets is provided in Table~\ref{tab:dataset-comparison}.
+A substantial body of work targets GUI grounding and parsing, including OmniParser~\citep{lu2024omniparserpurevisionbased}, HyperClick~\citep{zhang2025hyperclickadvancingreliablegui}, LASER~\citep{wang2025learningactiveperceptionselfevolving}, Aria-UI~\citep{yang2025ariauivisualgroundinggui}, and related methods that improve element localization, uncertainty estimation, or active perception.
+These approaches primarily study model architectures, training strategies, or supervision signals for grounding benchmarks.
+While complementary to our work, grounding-focused methods typically assume the availability of curated datasets and do not address the upstream problem of scalable, reproducible desktop UI exploration and representation.

+Modeling UI behavior as structured graphs or state-transition systems has a long history in software engineering and automated testing.
+Early GUI ripping and event-flow graph methods~\citep{guiripping2003} aimed to reverse-engineer application behavior to generate test cases.
+Subsequent work on Android UI testing and QA—including ~\citep{yoon2023autonomouslargelanguagemodel}, ReCDroid, DinoDroid, and model-based testing frameworks—demonstrated the value of automated exploration for software reliability and regression analysis.
+More recently, trajectory-based reasoning and retrieval methods have been explored for agentic systems and retrieval-augmented interaction modeling.
+These lines of work highlight the importance of capturing \emph{interaction structure}, not just isolated screenshots or annotations.